yuxhhh/quiz-leaderboard/README.md

-Build a system that checks a quiz validator API 10 times removes responses combines scores and submits a correct leaderboard.
+Build a system that polls a quiz validator API 10 times, deduplicates the responses, aggregates scores, and submits a correct leaderboard.

-Here's how it works:
+ITS WORKING--

-1. It checks `/quiz/messages` 10 times (poll=0 to poll=9) with 5-second delays.
+1. Polls `/quiz/messages` 10 times (poll=0 to poll=9) with 5-second delays
-2. It removes events using `roundId + participant` as a unique key.
+2. Deduplicates events using `roundId + participant` as a unique composite key

-It does the following:
-- Combines total score per participant.
+3. Aggregates total score per participant
-- Sorts leaderboard by total score in descending order.
+4. Sorts leaderboard by totalScore (descending)
-- Submits to `/quiz/submit` exactly once.
+5. Submits to `/quiz/submit` exactly once

 KEY LOGIC (DUPLICATION)--
         ```java